demisto/content-docs/docs/partners/adopt.md

 	All done here!

 	Please visit ====> https://github.com/me/content/pull/new/partner-HelloWorld-adopt-start <==== and fill out the Pull Request details to complete the adoption process
 	```

 	**After 90 days**

 	Be sure to prepare the following items as you will be prompted to submit those as part of the flow:

 	- Your organization/company's name.
 	- A link to your organization's support site.
 	- Email address for your organization's support.
 	- A link to download your [author image](https://xsoar.pan.dev/docs/packs/packs-format#author_imagepng).
-If no link is supplied, you will be asked to add it manually to `content/packs/$PACK/Author_image.png`
+If no link is supplied, you will be asked to add it manually to `content/packs/<MyPackName>/Author_image.png`

-	Then run the following script to complete the adoption:

 	```bash